-Dr. Monica Guhamajumdar Chair (650) 508-3628 mguhamajumdar@ndnu.edu
+Melissa Book McAlexander, Ph.D.
+Chair (650) 508-3440 mmcalexander@ndnu.edu

-The Natural Sciences Department offers Bachelor of Science degrees in Biological Sciences and Kinesiology; a Pre-Nursing Program in partnership with Samuel Merritt University in Oakland, CA; and minors in Biology, Biochemistry and Chemistry as well as an interdisciplinary minor in Environmental Justice.
+The Natural Sciences Department offers Bachelor of Science degrees in Biological Sciences, Health Sciences, and Kinesiology; and minors in Biology, Biochemistry, and Chemistry, as well as an interdisciplinary minor in Environmental Justice.
 A Postbaccalaureate Premedical Program is also offered.